mnajjartabar/project/README.md

 ## Results and Discussion

-Soil water content for the entire root-zone (0 to 50 cm) was predicted successfully for all the selected Mesonet stations, showing consistent results and reasonable accuracy.
+Soil water content for the entire root-zone (0 to 50 cm) was predicted successfully for all the selected Mesonet stations, showing consistent results and reasonable predictability.
 Figure 3 shows the result of the model predictions against the observed data for two of the selected stations during the study period.

 <br/>

 <img src="results3.JPG" alt="sketch_image" width="600" aling="middle"/>
 <img src="results1.JPG" alt="sketch_image" width="615" aling="middle"/>

-Figure 3: Observed and predicted *SWC* in milimeters across time at Lake City and Hays Mesonet stations.
+Figure 3 - Observed vs predicted *SWC* in millimeterss across time at Lake City (upper) and Hays (bottom) Mesonet stations.

-Overall the predictions behaved appropriately in general terms matching the soil wetting and drying periods without any problems.
-Initial estimation of profile SWC consistently shows poor concordance with observed data after five days the model is corrected and start showing a decent concordance.
+The model was able to accurately predict wet and dry periods across the summer season.
+However, initial estimations of the profile SWC showed poor concordance with the observed data for all the Mesonet stations.
+This is expected given that the initial parameters are selected by user guessing.
+For later estimations (after five days of simulations) the model adjusts, showing a better concordance with the observed values (Figure 3).

-The goodness of the agreement between observed and predicted *profile_SWC* was tested using RMSE and MSE as is showing in Table 1.
+For each station, the goodness of fit between observed and predicted (*profile_SWC*) data was evaluated using the root mean squared error (RMSE) and the mean absolute error (MAE) (Table 1).
+RMSE and MAE oscillated between 8.97 to 23.98 mm and 6.61 to 20.6 mm, respectively showing a stable range of error for the different conditions (soils type, soil texture, wheather, vegetation, etc).
+Moreover, MAE fell within a 10% error what is acceptable for a very simple model based only on a few parameters.
+Maximum, minimum and average SWC were different between stations.
+However, this variation did not have an impact when predicting the profile SWC.

-Table 1: RMSE and MSE for each tested station.
-Also is presented maximum, minimum and average SWC for the study period.
+Table 1 - Root mean squared error (RMSE) and mean absolute error (MAE)  for the eight Mesonet stations using in this study.
+Maximum, minimum and average soil water content (SWC) are included for comparison between stations.

 |Station  |RMSE|MSE  |SWC_ave|SWC_min|SWC_max|
 |:------- |:--:|:---:|:-----:|:-----:|:-----:|